canmom/vector/VECTOR-ch8.md

 A third VECTOR drops down from the ramshackle frame of the spotlight.
 This one glistens oddly in the harsh light, as if her body is covered by a thick layer of slime.
 Her skin seems strangely translucent.
 She reaches out and touches CORAL's arms, leaving a trail of white ooze behind her.

-All three are emaciated, moving slugglishly.
+All three are emaciated, moving hesitantly, with sudden twitches.
 They must be surviving on nothing but their own will to live, fed through the VECTOR system to repair their damaged cells.
 A VECTOR can last indefinitely in this state, but she can't expect to enjoy it.

 CORAL inclines her head respectfully.
 "I take it you're no friends of the State."